xcp-ng/xcp-ng-org/docs/troubleshooting/windows-pv-tools.md

 # Windows PV Tools

-Common issues with Windows PV tools.
+Common issues and topics related to Windows PV tools.

-## Windows Management Agent failed to install

-### Cause
-There was an issue with the installing of the drivers certificate, so the drivers did not load silently.

-### Solution
-Resolved with version 8.2.2.200-RC1 and newer.

-***

 ## PV-Drivers missing in the Device Manager